 However, I don’t agree with them about holding back.

-The losses experienced in 2019 were a wake up call for me.
+The personal losses I experienced in 2019 were a wake up call for me.
 All of those platitudes about life being precious, not being guaranteed, needing to be lived to the fullest, yada yada, yada…. suddenly became very real as I watched a number of friends – all in their prime – lose theirs.
 It was tough, pre-game training before entering the fray of 2020, but it stood me well when the challenges of virtually no income and being separated from most of my family came into play.